YU-Zhejian/yuzj_linux_workshop/quiz1.md

    some_complex_command || true
    ```

-   Explain `true` statement here.
+   Explain why `|| true` statement is placed here.

-9. Given the following Shell statement:
+9. Given the following shell statement:

    ```bash
    command_1 && command_2 || command_3
    ```

-   Explain how it differes with the folloiwng:
+   Explain how it differs with the following:

    ```bash
    if command_1; then command_2; else command_3; fi
    ```

-10. The following Shell scripts are designed to create `1.sh` if it does not exist, and do nothing otherwise.
+10. The following shell scripts are designed to create `1.sh` if it does not exist, and do nothing otherwise.
 Explain the difference between those scripts.

    ```bash
    #!/usr/bin/env bash